Ibn Arabi: 'The eye with which I see God,

 Let your eyes meet theirs - and let the ancient story begin again.

-Eye Bead - 11,5 * 9 * 4,5 mm
+Eye Bead Double 5 - 11,5 * 9 * 4,5 mm

-KINGS OF THE THIRD EYE & THE ZERO OF CONSCIOUSNESS
+KINGS OF THE THIRD EYE

-To the left below we have a photo of a Harappan King and/or High Priest.
+To the left below we have a photo of the famous Harappan King and/or High Priest.
 To the right, there is a photo of a Seleucid Greco-Bactrian head in stucco depicting an Indian Buddhist King from the Mauryan Empire.
 It might be the great Buddhist King Ashoka who formed an alliance with the Seleucid Empire and converted many of Macedonians living there to Buddhism.

 These photos show similarly designed headband eye-symbols.
 The Kings are linked through the headband ornaments they wear; displaying what probably is a symbolic all seeing eye.
 These eyes are made in the most minimalistic way possible, consisting of two concentric circles.